 - Or contact Karen at (802) 828-3556 to receive a copy in the mail.

 If your application is approved, the school will bill VTrans for half of the awarded amount when you earn your permit and the remaining amount when you earn your license.
+You will be required to make sure the school has a copy of your permit and commercial drivers license so they can bill us for the funding.

 These training programs provide the following services: